JMS Server: Logging

 Messages accumulate in a single file.
 You must erase the contents of the file when the size is too large.
 Note that WebLogic Server sets a threshold size limit of 500 MB before it forces a hard rotation to prevent excessive log file growth.

 When the log file reaches the size that you specify in

 FileMinSize, the server renames the file as

 At each time interval that you specify in

 TimeSpan, the server renames the file as

-After the server renames a file, subsequent messages accumulate in a new file with the name that you specified as the log file name.
+After the server renames a file, subsequent messages accumulate in a new file with the name that you specified in

 Rotation file size

 The size (1 - 65535 kilobytes) that triggers the server to move log messages to a separate file.
-The default is 500 kilobytes.
 After the log file reaches the specified minimum size, the next time the server checks the file size, it will rename the current log file as

 Begin rotation time